Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/Faith.md

 Let's explore the dynamics and practicality of following God.
 Faith in God is expressed in two basic ways.
 There is the private life that we have as we seek to follow God.
-This private expression of faith guides our action when no one else sees us.
+This private expression of faith guides our actions when no one else sees us.
 We all have a  personal experience and secret history with God.